martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 This is an adapter which loads those collections into simple collections of plain old CLR objects, which are the same for all providers.
 It doesn't try to hide the underlying differences: Oracle will have packages and none of the others will.
 But the many small differences between tables, columns and stored procedure parameters disappear.

 Because almost all ADO providers support the GetSchema standard, it can get basic schema metadata for almost all databases.
 Where the provider schema doesn't provide enough information, there are additional calls for specific databases (often information on primary key and foreign key columns is limited so we call the database metadata directly).
-We look for additional information in SqlServer, Oracle, SqlServer Ce, MySQL, Postgresql, DB2, Ingres and Sybase ASE/ASA/UltraLite.
+We look for additional information in SqlServer, Oracle, SqlServer Ce, MySQL, Postgresql, DB2, Ingres, VistaDb and Sybase ASE/ASA/UltraLite.

 There is are two very simple Winforms UI projects showing example uses.
 See the tests show how to use the class library.